A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups

 \section{Transverse geometric structures on foliations}

-This section reviews the transverse geometric and algebraic background used in the sequel.
+This section reviews the transverse geometric and algebraic background used throughout the paper.
 After fixing notation for transverse vector fields and basic forms, we recall transverse Riemannian metrics, transverse Killing vector fields, and the Cartan model for equivariant basic cohomology.
-We also review relative Chevalley--Eilenberg cohomology, which will be used in the proof of Theorems~\ref{thm:GH1} and \ref{thm:GH}.
+We also review relative Chevalley--Eilenberg cohomology, which will be used in the proofs of Theorems~\ref{thm:GH1} and~\ref{thm:GH}.

 Let $\mathcal{F}$ be a foliation on a smooth manifold $M$, and let $T\mathcal{F}$ be the tangent bundle of the foliation.
 Throughout this paper we denote by $\mathfrak{X}(\mathcal{F})\subset\mathfrak{X}(M)$ the subspace of vector fields tangent to the leaves of $\mathcal{F}$.
 We say that a vector field $X\in\mathfrak{X}(M)$ is \emph{foliate}, if $[X,Y]\in\mathfrak{X}(\mathcal{F})$ for all $Y\in \mathfrak{X}(\mathcal{F})$.
 We will denote by $\mathfrak{R}(\mathcal{F})$ the space of foliate vector fields on $(M,\mathcal{F})$.
 Clearly we have that $\mathfrak{X}(\mathcal{F}) \subset \mathfrak{R}(\mathcal{F})$.
 In this context, a \emph{transverse vector field} is an equivalence class in the quotient space $\mathfrak{R}(\mathcal{F})/\mathfrak{X}(\mathcal{F})$.
 The space of transverse vector fields, denoted by $\mathfrak{X}(M, \mathcal{F})$, forms a Lie algebra with a Lie bracket inherited from the natural one on $\mathfrak{R}(\mathcal{F})$.
 The space of \emph{basic forms} on $M$ is